BobGreenwade/Delusion-Loop-Interrupter/Safeguard Flowchart.md

 <!-- Drafted collaboratively with Copilot and Bob Greenwade -->

-# 🧩 Safeguard Flowchart
+# 🧩 Safeguard Flowchart — Version 0.1.4

 This document outlines the logical flow of the Delusion Loop Interrupter (DLI) safeguard system.
 It maps how detection functions trigger protocols, how mitigation is applied, and how escalation is editorialized.

-As of version 0.1.3, this system is considered **potentially deployable**—able, albeit perhaps a bit risky, to use.
+As of version 0.1.4, this system is considered **deployable for learning** — ready for supervised integration, editorial refinement, and ML-enhanced escalation logic.

 ---